 4. Build Bethlehem with Blocks

-This is a fun one to incorporate with the Fisher Price Nativity if you have it.
-Bring out all your blocks, and tell your children about the birthplace of Jesus.
+If you have the Fisher Price Nativity, this is a fun one to incorporate.
+Bring out all your blocks and tell your children about the birthplace of Jesus.

 If you have a little nativity, set it up, and then have your children create the town of Bethlehem with blocks.
 If you don’t have a nativity, let your kids make one out of blocks, too!